 Gene Marker

 GSTT1 Ins or Del

 Risk Variant Your Variant

-hisk variarit

 Del Ins

-Your Risk
+Del Ins

-Since you possess the Ins variant of GSTT1, there is no increased risk of vitamin C deficiency.
+Since you possess the Ins variant of GSTT1, there is no increased risk of vitamin C deficiency, and supplementation is discouraged, as it may be potentially counterproductive to training.
 Therefore, following the RDA guidelines for vitamin C is sufficient for you.
 The RDA for vitamin C is 75 mg per day for women and 90 mg per day for men.
 Smokers require an additional 35 mg per day.
 Citrus fruits and juices, strawberries, tomatoes, red and green capsicums, broccoli, potatoes, spinach, cauliflower and cabbage are examples of foods that are good sources of vitamin C.